- Find out how to send money to your loved ones back home using a simple, low-cost service.

 Currently, it's possible to send money to 50+ countries using Remitly, so there is a good chance it will work for your chosen destination if you are a migrant wanting to send funds back home.
-It won't work, however, for sending funds from Australia to North Amercica, Western Europe or New Zealand.
+However, sending funds from Australia to North America, Western Europe, or New Zealand won't work.

 In many destinations, there are several options for receiving cash.
-For example, if your recipient has a bank account in India with one of eight supported banks, including HDFC Bank, State Bank of India, ICICI Bank and Kotak Mahindra Bank, they can receive money straight into their account.
+For example, suppose your recipient has a bank account in India with one of eight supported banks, including HDFC Bank, State Bank of India, ICICI Bank and Kotak Mahindra Bank.
+In that case, they can receive money straight into their account.

 How fast is it to send money?

-There are two services to choose from – Express, which will be with the recipient within four hours, or Economy, which takes 3-5 business days.
+There are two services to choose from—Express, which will be with the recipient within four hours, and Economy, which takes 3-5 business days.
 The Express service is more expensive, and the transfer can often only be paid for using a card, while the cheaper, slower Economy service can be paid for using a bank account.

 Are there minimum and maximum transfer amounts?

 There is no minimum transfer amount, but to comply with regulations, the maximum amount customers can send does vary and starts at $2,999 per 24 hours, $10,000 per 30 days and $18,000 per 180 days.
 You'll have to verify your identity and provide additional information about your funds' source if you wish to increase your transfer limit.